Questions About Pergola Kits

 - Attached or freestanding

 Check your local building code to see if you are required to pull a permit to construct a pergola in your area.
 If so we can provide you with drawings and a specifications sheet to help you in this process.
+We have a Florida engineer stamped drawing for the Big Kahuna.
 Just let us know upon checkout and we will forward them to you via email.

 Q. What is the difference between a Pressure Treated Pine and Rough Sawn Cedar Pergola?

-You can click here to see a comparison chart and closeup pictures of both wood types.
+You can click here to see a comparison chart and closeup pictures of pergola wood types.

 Q. What if I need a pergola that is different from all of the designs you currently offer?